IoriBranford/dragontail-doc/docs/concept.md

 ## Objectives and Progression

 *How does the player move through the game, literally and figuratively, from tutorial to end?
 What are their short-term and long-term goals (explicit or implicit)?
 How do these support the game concept, style, and player-fantasy?*

+The object of the game is to have Rose drink from all the dragon blood fountains in the dragon isles and complete her transformation into the dragon child.
+She is guided by visions of the remaining fountains and an unquenchable thirst for the blood therein.
+If Rose does not complete the transformation in time, she will die of thirst.

 ## Game Systems